Zagui-Framework/Zagui/README.md

 To run the tests using Gradle, open a terminal or command prompt, navigate to the root directory of your project, and execute the following command: `gradle test`

 ### 3. Using Tags (Command Line)
-To run the tests using Tags, open a terminal or command prompt, navigate to the root directory of your project, and execute the following command: `gradle cucumber -P tags="@Name_of_the_tag"`
+To run the tests using Tags, open a terminal or command prompt, navigate to the root directory of your project, and execute the following command: `gradle test -D cucumber.filter.tags=@name_of_the_tag"`

 ## Contributing